 The DWMHA Board's Strategic Plan is an overarching process that working toward common goals, establish agreement around intended outcomes/results, and assess and adjust the organization's direction in response to a changing environment.
-The Quality Improvement Program is one of those processes.
-It is a systematic approach to assessing services and improving them on a priority basis.
-The DWMHA's approach to quality improvement is based on the following five pillars with support from seven focus areas under each pillar in the DWMHA's Board approved Strategic Plan.
+The Quality Improvement Program provides a systematic approach to assessing services and improving them on a priority basis.
+The DWMHA's approach to quality improvement is based on the following six pillars with support from seven focus areas under each pillar in the DWMHA's Board approved Strategic Plan.